 Upon any motion or application involving discovery or disclosure requests or responses under Fed.
 R. Civ.
-P. 37, the moving party shall specify and quote or set forth verbatim in the motion papers each discovery request and response to which the motion or application is addressed.
-The motion or application shall also set forth the grounds upon which the moving party is entitled to prevail as to each request or response.
+P. 37, the moving party must specify and quote or set forth verbatim in the motion papers each discovery request and response to which the motion or

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.